-Workhouses were bleak institutions which offered the most meager of rations to the destitute, but by December 1847 they were heavily overcrowded.
+Workhouses were bleak institutions that offered the most meager of rations to the destitute, but by December 1847, they were heavily overcrowded.
 The worst workhouses tended to be found in the west of Ireland where communities were too impoverished to fund their upkeep.

 “The inmates of the house are crowded together in a day-room breathing a tainted atmosphere.
 There is an insufficient supply of bedding and clothing.
 The rain pours down through the ventilating turrets into the rooms and the paupers are thus subjected to increased liability of infection.